 It is not difficult to see that if the business could borrow at a rate which is less than the annualized cost of trade credit (25.8%), then it would be preferable to do so and take the early payment discount offered by the supplier.

-While it is not always feasible for a business to borrow to finance working capital requirements, in the absence of other factors, careful consideration to the cost of trade credit should be given before giving up the right to take the early payment discount from the supplier.
+In summary, it is not always feasible for a business to borrow to finance working capital requirements.
+However, in the absence of other factors, careful consideration should be given to the cost of trade credit before giving up the right to take the early payment discount from the supplier.